Bisera Turković: Relations with Iran

 On 21 July 2021, Turković spoke in a telephone call with Iranian Foreign Minister Mohammad Javad Zarif.
 On 4 August 2021, she met with Iranian President Ebrahim Raisi in Tehran, attending his inauguration the following day.

 On 6 December 2022, amid the Mahsa Amini protests, Turković met with Iran's Foreign Minister Hossein Amir-Abdollahian.
-The meeting with Abdollahian was boycotted by the Bosnian Serb and Bosnian Croat representatives, with an explanation that all the civilised world disassociates from and stands against the supression of human rights in Iran.
-Turković stated that "Iran is our partner and a friend, and the only country that unequivocally supports the territorial integrity and independence of Bosnia and Herzegovina.
+The meeting with Abdollahian was boycotted by the Bosnian Serb and Bosnian Croat representatives, with an explanation that all the civilised world disassociates from and stands against the suppression of human rights in Iran.
+Turković stated that "Iran is our partner and a friend, and a country that unequivocally supports the territorial integrity and independence of Bosnia and Herzegovina.
 They supported us in the time of defence and construction of Bosnia and Herzegovina, for which we remain thankful."
 She added that "little is told about the rights in Afghanistan and Palestine and in the end about human rights in our country".
 Turković criticised stereotypes in the media and said in the end "imagine me talking to you vailed like this, what would be your perception, stereotype?
 Human rights include a right of clothes, that everyone should wear what they want and be equally treated".